AayushPanda/Cito-matic/README.md

 # Cito-matic
-An extension for Chromium browsers to help citing sources easier.
+Citomatic is an extension for Chrome browsers to make creating bibliographies super easy.
 Submission for HACKON 2.0